Guy Smith (racing driver): 2012–2013

-For 2012, Smith continued with Dyson Racing, now driving a new Lola B12/60 Mazda to defend his ALMS title, but came up 9 points short, finishing in second place.
+For 2012, Smith continued with Dyson Racing, now driving a new Lola B12/60 Mazda to defend his ALMS title, but came up nine points short, finishing in second place.
 Smith was involved in the series' closest ever finish, at the Road Race Showcase, winning by just 0.083 seconds from Muscle Milk Racing.
 Although initially signed up to drive for Dyson in its first ever 24 Hours of Le Mans race, the team withdrew from the event due to financial reasons, and Smith did not compete.
 Smith did, however, make an appearance at the Goodwood Festival of Speed, driving several Bentleys, including the new Continental GT Speed.
 He had also driven one of the parade Continental GT Speeds at the 24 Hours of Nürburgring, and made his third straight appearance in the RAC Rally.

 For the ninth successive season, Smith remained with Dyson Racing for the 2013 American Le Mans Series.
 Electrical and mechanical gremlins forced him out of the 12 Hours of Sebring, after just 81 laps.
 He also raced in the 24H Dubai with Ram Racing in a Ferrari 458 GT3.

 2014–2018

-A Factory Driver for Bentley, in 2014 Guy competed in the Blancpain GT Series Endurance Cup as part of Bentley Team M-Sport alongside Steven Kane and Andy Meyrick, finishing second in the championship and taking victory on home soil at Silverstone.
-In 2015 the trio returned to the series, once again coming second in the championship standings, while he also raced in the Bathurst 12 Hours, crossing the line in fourth position.
+A factory driver for Bentley, in 2014, Smith competed in the Blancpain GT Series Endurance Cup as part of Bentley Team M-Sport alongside Steven Kane and Andy Meyrick, finishing second in the championship and taking victory on home soil at Silverstone.
+In 2015, the trio returned to the series, once again coming second in the championship standings, while he also raced in the Bathurst 12 Hours, crossing the line in fourth position.

-In 2016 he remained with Bentley in the Blancpain GT Series, finished third at the Bathurst 12 Hours, and seventh at the Nurburgring 24 Hours, while in 2017 he added a third place at the Bathurst 12 Hours, before retiring as a factory driver in 2018.
+In 2016, Smith remained with Bentley in the Blancpain GT Series, finished third at the Bathurst 12 Hours, and seventh at the Nurburgring 24 Hours, while in 2017 he added a third place at the Bathurst 12 Hours, before retiring as a factory driver in 2018.
 That year he entered a number of single stage rallies, taking wins at the Cadwell Park Stages and Dukeries Rally.